kapicorp/kapitan/docs/example-terraform.md

 └── templates
 ```

 It is possible to further extend this locally to include a `lib` directory where a `terraform.libjsonnet` file can be stored for use.
-This is generally dependent on the project scope & organizational patterns.
+This is generally dependent on the project scope and organizational patterns.
 We will describe in more detail the role of each of these folders in the following sections.

 ### inventory